×

 When we asked people living in Montezuma about club and activities where newcomers can meet others, they responded:

 "Expats in Montezuma often join clubs and activities such as yoga, surfing, and Spanish classes.
 Expats also meet people by attending local events such as music festivals, art shows, and farmers markets.
 Additionally, many expats join local volunteer groups or join a book club or other social group.
-Expats can also meet people by attending local bars and restaurants, or by simply striking up conversations with people they meet in the street," said one expat in Montezuma.
+Expats can also meet people by attending local bars and restaurants, or by simply striking up conversations with people they meet in the street," explained one expat living in Montezuma, Costa Rica.

 What is life like in Montezuma?